FIWARE/tutorials.Linked-Data/README.md

 # Creating a "Powered by FIWARE" app based on Linked Data

-This tutorial recreates the same data entities as the intial _"Powered by FIWARE"_ supermarket finder app, but using NGSI-LD linked data entities rather than NGSI v2.
+This tutorial recreates the same data entities as the initial _"Powered by FIWARE"_ supermarket finder app, but using NGSI-LD linked data entities rather than NGSI v2.

 ## Checking the service health